Shnekithaa/Shnekithaa/README.md

 🌱 Continuous Learner:

 I'm an avid learner, constantly exploring new technologies and frameworks to stay at the forefront of the ever-evolving web development landscape.
-Currently, I'm diving deeper into serverless architectures and exploring the potential of GraphQL in modern web applications.
+Currently, I'm diving deeper into the domain of Artificial Intelligence and DataScience.

 💬 Let's Connect: